Desbloqueie Recursos Exclusivos

 many of the big problems in particle physics.

-muitos dos problemas com a física de partículas.
+muitos dos grandes problemas da física de partículas.

 One of them you heard about: dark matter, dark energy.

-Um dos que vocês ouviram: matéria escura, energia escura.
+Um deles vocês ouviram: matéria escura, energia escura.

 There's another issue,